hilton/hilton.github.com/blog/_posts/2014-07-24-case-workers.md

 > When I make a service call, don’t bounce me from person to person

-If you’re thinking about enterprise business process management at this point, then you’re probably dealing with processes that are complex than getting me a coffee.
+If you’re thinking about enterprise business process management at this point, then you’re probably dealing with processes that are more complex than getting me a coffee.
 These processes are no less likely to benefit from a case-worker approach.
+Perhaps more importantly, focusing on one case at a time prevents delays and backlogs due to batching.

+## Do one thing at a time

 If you squint a little, the first instruction of the artwork [How to Work Better](http://blog.idonethis.com/empty-work-quotes/) (‘do one thing at a time’) is about case management, and good advice for people working in both cafes and large organisations.
 So is number 10 - ‘Smile’.